DallasSybrowsky/PasswordGenerator/README.md

 ## License

-Please see the repo for the License information at
+Please see the repo for the License information at: https://github.com/DallasSybrowsky/PasswordGenerator

+The live page can be accessed at: https://dallassybrowsky.github.io/PasswordGenerator/